ty-codes/capital_placement2/README.md

 $ npm run build

 ```
+# Note
-# Note - Server may take a while to respond at first request.
-App currently uses a free instance.
+**Server may take a while to respond at first request.
+App currently uses a free instance.**